jbiason/blog/content/quotes/random/index.md

 [taxonomies]
-tags = ["quotes", "graffiti", "education", "misery", "distributed systems", "the day the earth stood still", "atheism", "religion"]
+tags = ["quotes", "graffiti", "education", "misery", "distributed systems", "the day the earth stood still", "atheism", "religion", "following"]
 +++

 > If you took all the students that felt asleep in class and laid them end to